kubernetes/dashboard/docs/design/cache.md

 - **Reduce Latency**: Minimize the time required to retrieve data from the Dashboard API during consecutive requests, enabling faster access to information.
 - **Enhance User Experience**: Provide a smoother, more responsive interface for users managing complex clusters.
 - **Optimize Resource Utilization**: Decrease the pressure on the Kubernetes API server by caching frequently accessed data, thus improving overall cluster performance.
 - **Support Scalability**: Ensure the solution can accommodate clusters of varying sizes and complexities without degrading performance.
+Cache should be running in multi-cluster as well as in the single-cluster setup.
 - **Configurability**: Provide opt-out and other configuration options.
-- **Flexibility**: Ensure cache is running in multi-cluster as well as in the single-cluster setup.

 ### Non-Goals
 This proposal does not aim to: